-EDL 529 Introduction to Management and Leadership
+EDL 529 Introduction to Management and Leadership 3 credits

 The course is designed to analyze the components of educational and curriculum leadership necessary to improve instruction in K-12 education institutions.
 The focus is on the development of a personal and coherent vision of effective institutions including knowledge of alternative visions, the design of steps to achieve a vision, the knowledge and attitude needed to affect changes in programs.
-Students will be introduced to the concepts of systems and systemic thinking.
-Issues facing educational leaders, with a focus on principals in K-12 education, will be considered in the context of the educational administrator as the chief architect of school improvement and change.
-EDL 537 Curriculum Theory and Development 3 Credits This course studies the theories of curriculum, curricula development reform, school reform, and diversity issues for the principal role as instructional leader.
-This includes the implications of curriculum theory for supervision of instruction, staff development and school improvement as a means to improve student learning.
-A review of philosophical, cultural, and technological foundations underlying curriculum development is also presented.
-This course is appropriate for administrators, school supervisors of specific content areas, and personnel involved with staff development, curriculum development and instructional leadership responsibilities.
+Students will be introduced to the concept of the "principal as change agent."
+Issues facing educational leaders, with a focus on principals in K-12 education will be considered in the context of the educational administrator as the chief architect of school improvement and change.